Home » Practice Areas » Sex Abuse » Workplace Sexual Abuse

 Workplace Sex Abuse Attorneys

-Our highly experienced team of personal injury lawyers at Herman, Herman & Katz has been representing members of Louisiana’s workforce since 1942.
-You work hard to support yourself and your family, and you should never have to worry about being sexually harassed or even assaulted while doing so.
-Unfortunately, workplace sexual harassment, assault and abuse is an all-too-common occurrences.
+Our highly experienced team of personal injury lawyers at Herman Herman Katz has been representing members of Louisiana’s workforce since 1942.
+You work hard to support yourself and your family, and you should never have to worry about being sexually harassed or assaulted while doing so.

 The Civil Rights Act of 1964 affords employees protection from sexual harassment in the workplace and forbids their employers to retaliate if they file a complaint.
 Unfortunately, many employers abuse their power and find other ways to push victims out of the company anyway.